top of page

 Beneficiary Designations

-Updating beneficiary forms for retirement accounts, life insurance, and annuities helps assets transfer efficiently.
+Updating beneficiary forms for retirement income accounts, life insurance, and annuities helps assets transfer efficiently.
 Clear, current designations help avoid legal disputes and delays, especially under California community property rules.
 Regular reviews keep plans aligned with family and financial changes.

 Tax-Efficient Legacy